 Think about the law functionally: What can you do with it?
 In what proceedings is it employed to some legal effect?
 What questions can trademark law answer?

-A variety of proceedings make use of trademark law, including an application to register a mark with the USPTO and an infringement lawsuit in court against a particular defendant.
+A variety of proceedings make use of trademark law, including an application to register a mark with the USPTO , an infringement lawsuit in court against a particular defendant, an opposition proceeding, and a cancellation proceeding.

 This document primarily concentrates on infringement action for trademark infringement based on a passing-off theory.
 The principal cause of action for trademark is the action for infringement.
 And the archetypal theory of trademark infringement is that of “passing off.”
 Moreover, the analysis for a passing-off infringement case ends up including within it much of the analysis needed for other questions, such as whether a mark is registrable.
 Thus, this document focuses on a “passing off” theory of infringement.